jina-ai/vectordb/README.md

 results = c.search(inputs=DocList[TextDoc]([TextDoc(text='query', embedding=np.random.rand(128)]), parameters={'limit': 10})
 ```

-## Customize your Database
+## Deploy it to the cloud

-TODO: Explain how to write your own implementation
+TODO: Explain how and why you would deploy to JCloud.

 ## Scale your own Database, add replication and sharding

 TODO: Explain how and why you would add replicas and shards

-## Deploy it to the cloud
+## (Optional) Customize your Database

-TODO: Explain how and why you would deploy to JCloud.
+TODO: Explain how to write your own implementation

 ## Roadmap